mrclay/UserlandSession/README.rst

 session state across multiple PHP apps with incompatible sessions.

 - Loosely-coupled components that introduce no global state (except headers)
-- Uses PHP's `SessionHandlerInterface`, so you can re-use existing 3rd-party handlers, even in PHP 5.3!
+- Uses PHP's `SessionHandlerInterface`, so you can re-use existing 3rd-party handlers
 - Session data is only accessible via the object instead of a global

 .. code-block:: php